alexpechkarev/google-maps/README.md

 $responseArray = \GoogleMaps::load('routes') // Use 'routes' service
     ->setParam($routeParams)
+    ->setFieldMask('routes.duration,routes.distanceMeters,routes.polyline.encodedPolyline') // optional - used to specify fields to return
     ->fetch(); // Use fetch() for Routes API

 // $responseArray is already a PHP array